ThingsIXFoundation/docs/docs/whitepaper.md

 The development and maintenance of the ThingsIX network will be funded by the ThingsIX Foundation, a non-profit organization.
 As discussed before, ThingsIX maintenance tokens will be sold and held by the foundation to fund initial and ongoing development.
 The ThingsIX foundation will distribute 75% of the ThingsIX maintenance tokens and hold 25% of the ThingsIX  maintenance tokens to fund ongoing maintenance, marketing and development.
 Of the 75%, 8% is allocated to the ThingsIX founders.
 2% is allocated to the advisors.
 The ThingsIX foundation is controlled by three directors.
 Each year a vote will be held amongst the ThingsIX maintenance token holders to propose a new director to replace the director (a director may be re-chosen indefinitely).

 Changes regarding the network can be proposed via an Things Improvement Proposal (TIP) comparable to Ethereum’s EIP.
-TIPs should provide a proposal and proof-of-concept code (if applicable) to be acceptable.TIPs are voted on by all ThingsIX holders (so not the ThingsIX maintenance holders) and require a majority (by volume) of the votes.
+TIPs should provide a proposal and proof-of-concept code (if applicable) to be acceptable.
+The opinion of the community abouts TIPs can be polled using a voting mechanism.
+However these votes are not binding as the final decision lies with the community-developers on what the implement.

 The LoRa® Mark is a trademark of Semtech Corporation or its subsidiaries.